-Call me crazy, but most fruits, for my kids, are treats at the end of meals.
+Call me crazy (and people have) but most fruits, for my kids, are natural treats.
 While berries are in season, they feast with reckless abandon, but during most of the year, veggies come first and fruits are the “dessert.”
 After some adjustment, kids really do learn to love the natural sweetness in fruit, even over processed sugar.

-Fried ones like french fries, potato chips, onion rings and other non-foods, “vegggie” chips, “fruit” roll ups and “fruit” snacks, fruit juices (even the no-sugar-added types- they all act as pure sugar in the body and don’t compare to the nutrients in real fruit), any “fruit” or “vegetable” product that has ingredients besides fruit on the label.
+Fried ones like french fries, potato chips, onion rings, and other non-foods, “veggie” chips, “fruit” roll-ups and “fruit” snacks, fruit juices (even the no-sugar-added types as they all act as pure sugar in the body and don’t compare to the nutrients in real fruit), any “fruit” or “vegetable” product that has ingredients besides fruit on the label.

 3. Healthy Fats

 While some parents, with the best of intentions, restrict fat in their kid’s diets to prevent weight gain, a restricted fat diet in kids can lead to health problems, vitamin deficiency, and ADHD.
 Dietary fats carry the necessary vitamins A,D,E and K into tissue and allow for uptake.
 Breast milk, considered the most complete food for babies and toddlers is over 50% total fat and 40-50% saturated fat.
 It seems odd to me that children would suddenly go from a dietary need for this much fat to a much smaller need for dietary fat.

-- shortening, trans fats, and any other engineered forms of oil or fat.
-(P.S. these are the oils and fats used at restaurants and in most processed foods).
+- shortening, trans fats, and any other engineered forms of oil or fat (p.s.
+These are the oils and fats used at restaurants and in most processed foods.)

 4. Things Kids Don’t Need

-Statistically, kids who go without the dairy by choice or by allergy still receive adequate calcium and other nutrients, dairy is the main source of dietary fat for many children.
+Statistically, kids who go without the dairy by choice or by allergy still receive adequate calcium and other nutrients.
+However, dairy is the main source of dietary fat for many children.
 In some cases, even though dairy isn’t necessary, until this fat is replaced with more healthy sources (see above), removing all dairy can do more harm than good.

 Some practical suggestions for the switch:

-1. Make up Your Mind first!
+1. Make up Your Mind First!